Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

   Specify Graphic3d_AspectFillArea3d::SetDrawEdges(true) with Graphic3d_AspectFillArea3d::SetInteriorStyle(Aspect_IS_EMPTY) to get previous behavior of Aspect_IS_HOLLOW style.
 * *Aspect_IS_HIDDENLINE* does not implicitly enables drawing mesh edges anymore.
   Specify Graphic3d_AspectFillArea3d::SetDrawEdges(true) with Graphic3d_AspectFillArea3d::SetInteriorStyle(Aspect_IS_HIDDENLINE) to get previous behavior of Aspect_IS_HIDDENLINE style.

+@subsection upgrade_740_geproj Custom defines within env.bat

+*env.bat* produced by Visual Studio project generator *genproj.bat* has been modified so that *%CSF_DEFINES%* variable is reset to initial state.
+Custom building environment relying on old behavior and setting extra macros within *%CSF_DEFINES%* before env.bat should be updated to either modify custom.bat or setup new variable *%CSF_DEFINES_EXTRA%* instead.